-An unmanned supply rocket delivered 600 small black common pavement ants to the International Space Station last week.
+An unmanned supply rocket delivered 600 small black common pavement ants to the International Space Station.
 Scientists want to see how they adjust to microgravity.

 Analyzing how the ants adapt the innate algorithms that modulate their group behavior could help us understand how other groups, like searching robots, respond to difficult situations.